Thiel and Boerne: Karl-Friedrich Boerne

 Professor Dr. Dr. Karl-Friedrich Boerne, played by Jan Josef Liefers, comes from a very famous Westphalian family, many of his relatives being or having been reputable physicians.
 He is head of the Institute of Forensic Medicine of the Münster university hospital.
 As such, he works together with Thiel to solve crimes, their approach being rather unconventional.
 The collaboration is almost inevitable since Boerne generally interferes in the investigations even if he is not invited.

 As a character, Boerne is the opposite of Thiel.
 He is arrogant, vigorous, and always has the final say.
 He doesn't admit to making any mistakes and considers himself a brilliant luminary.
 He holds skills outside his specialisation, speaking fluent Russian, which even impresses his colleague Nadeshda.
 This is an inside joke because Jan Josef Liefers comes from Dresden and acquired the language during his childhood.
-Since he is Thiel's landlord and both live in the same house, they sometimes cook together and talk about the current case.
+Since he is Thiel's landlord and both live in the same building, they sometimes cook together and talk about the current case.
 Boerne was married but his wife left him for her therapist, which is mentioned in the first episode, "Der Dunkle Fleck".
 He is a member of the Corps Pomerania-Westphalia zu Münster, a fictitious fraternity to which his father also once belonged.

 The real model for the role of Karl-Friedrich Boerne was the professor Bernd Brinkmann, who was head of the Institute of Forensic Medicine in Münster from 1981 to 2007.
-Brinkmann had become famous due to many spectacular cross-border casesm and testifying as an expert witness in the Kachelmann trial.
+Brinkmann had become famous due to many spectacular cross-border cases and testifying as an expert witness in the Kachelmann trial.

 Silke Haller

-Silke Haller, portrayed by actress Christine Urspruch, is the resolute deputy and closest colleague of professor Boerne in the Institute of Forensic Medicine in Münster.
+Silke Haller, portrayed by actress Christine Urspruch, is the resolute deputy and closest colleague of Professor Boerne at the Institute of Forensic Medicine in Münster.
 She takes Boerne's allusions to her height in her stride.
-Haller is very small and Boerne nearly always calls her "Alberich", which refers to a dwarf in Wagner's Das Rheingold.
+Haller is very short and Boerne nearly always calls her "Alberich", which refers to a dwarf in Wagner's Das Rheingold.
 She nevertheless does not feel degraded, particularly because she knows that this is Boerne's way of showing his appreciation, which is explained in the first episode.
 In the episode "Feierstunde", Boerne saves Haller's job by soliciting research funds.